jecnua/vagrant-php5.6-pthreads/README.md

 vagrant-php5.6-pthreads
 =======================

-Vagrant machine for php5.6 recompiled with pthreads
+Vagrant machine for php5.6 recompiled with pthreads.

 ##Source